Posted by Jeffrey Feingold on 01.26.21

 Eligibility Requirements 2020

-Businesses with operations that were either fully or partially suspended by a COVID-19 governmental order during the period the order is in force; or gross receipts were less than 50% of gross receipts for the same quarter in 2019 until such quarter as gross receipts are 80% of same quarter in 2019.
+Businesses with operations that were either fully or partially suspended by a COVID-19 governmental order during the period the order is in force; or gross receipts were less than 50% of gross receipts for the same quarter in 2019.
 Businesses that were not in existence in 2019 could use a comparison to 2020 for purposes of the credit.

 Eligibility Requirements 2021

-Beginning January 1, 2021, the credit will be available to businesses with operations that are either fully or partially suspended by a COVID-19 governmental order during the period the order is in force; or gross receipts are less than 80% of gross receipts for the same quarter in 2019.
+Beginning January 1, 2021, the credit will be available to businesses with operations that are either fully or partially suspended by a COVID-19 governmental order during the period the order is in force; or gross receipts are reduced by at least 20% (in other words, the receipts were less than 80% of gross receipts) for the same quarter in 2019.
 Businesses that were not in existence in 2019 may use a comparison to 2020 for purposes of the credit.

 How Much is the Tax Credit Worth?